zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/21-sinhala-google.md

 [APZ 93.2] (# apz93.2) # apz93.2 .ref .apz} "This is Blessed Magadha Country
 The inhabitant Zak spoke at the rock pagoda.
 "Means the abode of the colony called 'Magadha'.
 Karana Zak means.
-‘Inhabiting Sake’ means behaving posture exists Means to control.
+'Inhabiting Sake' means behaving posture exists Means to control.
 'Pashanaka Chethiya' means a certain Buddha seat.
 The sixteen entourage of Brahmins are the Pingiya Brahmin and the Bavarian Brahmin.
 A student.
 Someone who behaves nearby.
 Was a attendant.